Code-Institute-Submissions/sypw/README.md

 I want this app to be ineractive, intuitive, responsive and user-friendly.

-To beautify my code I used: https://codebeautify.org/
+To beautify my code I used [that program](https://codebeautify.org/)

 # Credit

 While making this project I was inspired by the ButiqueAdo app, which is Django project of the Code Institute, that I accomplished few weeks ago.

-All the pictures used on this side, unless stated otherwise, come from www.unsplash.com, which is a great source of free-to-use photos.
+All the pictures used on this side, unless stated otherwise, come from [here](www.unsplash.com), which is a great source of free-to-use photos.

+The idea for this form of comunication between users comes from [here](https://data-flair.training/blogs/discussion-forum-python-django/)